 Humana One & Cigna Maternity Coverage

-In the majority of states, Humana One and Cigna individual health insurance plans do not offer maternity coverage in most states, if not all.
+In the majority of states, Humana One and Cigna individual health insurance plans do not offer maternity coverage, if not all.
 I haven’t run into any maternity coverage from either one.
 Although Humana One used to offer maternity coverage, and if you currently still have a Humana One individual policy with maternity it is still honored.
 Though, I doubt there are many people that have Humana One maternity coverage because it was so expensive when they did offer it.